jellyfin-archive/jellyfin-docs/general/administration/migrate.md

 # Migrating

-It is possible to migrate your system to another system by using Environmentals.
-It's possible to do this via the command line or using Docker Environmentals.
+It is possible to migrate your system to another system by using environment variables.
+It's possible to do this via the command line or by using Docker environment variables.
 To read more, see the [Configuration](https://jellyfin.org/docs/general/administration/configuration.html) page.

 ## Watched Status Migration